Architecture Overview¶

 For more detailed information about specific aspects of the architecture:

-- Module System - Deep dive into the module architecture
+- Module System - Module architecture and protocols

 - Performance - Performance architecture and benchmarking